Harmanpreet-Microsoft/Data-and-Agent-Governance-and-Security-Accelerator/FAQ.md

 	- `07-Enable-Diagnostics.ps1` only enables diagnostics on the resource IDs it knows, so omitting the workspace means no Defender log stream.
 - Bottom line: Purview can display any discovered Foundry account, but listing it in the spec is what ties it into tagging, Content Safety configuration, diagnostics routing, and subsequent posture validation when you rerun the accelerator.

-## Do I need Azure diagnostics for Foundry in addition to Unified Audit?
+## Do I need Azure diagnostics for Foundry?
-- Yes—Unified Audit covers Microsoft 365 endpoints (Teams, SharePoint, Exchange, KYD evidence), while Azure diagnostics capture logs from the Foundry/OpenAI resources themselves (API calls, request/response payload metadata, Content Safety enforcement).
+- Yes—Azure diagnostics capture logs from Foundry/OpenAI resources (API calls, request/response payload metadata, Content Safety enforcement) and send them to Log Analytics.
 - `07-Enable-Diagnostics.ps1` enables Diagnostic Settings on each Foundry/Cognitive Services resource listed in the spec and ships them to the specified Log Analytics workspace.
-Those logs power Defender for AI detections and give you platform-level visibility that Unified Audit can’t provide.
+Those logs power Defender for AI detections and give you platform-level visibility.
-- Together they close the gap: Unified Audit proves what users did inside Microsoft 365, while Azure diagnostics prove what the AI infrastructure processed or attempted.
+- Note: Unified Audit is a separate M365 control for Teams, SharePoint, Exchange, and M365 Copilot.
+Azure AI Foundry prompts do NOT flow through Unified Audit—they are captured via Azure diagnostics and Defender for AI instead.

 ## How does Purview DSPM use the Foundry diagnostics stream?
 - `30-Foundry-RegisterResources.ps1` links every listed Azure AI Foundry workspace/project to its diagnostic stream so Purview knows which resource emitted which prompts and posture signals.
-- `07-Enable-Diagnostics.ps1` pushes Foundry logs and metrics into Log Analytics; Purview ingests those signals to validate the **Secure interactions for enterprise AI apps** recommendation (prompt capture plus Content Safety/policy enforcement).
+- `07-Enable-Diagnostics.ps1` pushes Foundry logs and metrics into Log Analytics; Defender for AI ingests those signals for threat detection (prompt injection, jailbreaks, data exfiltration).
-- With telemetry flowing, DSPM can correlate Foundry resources with sensitivity labels, DLP policies, and KYD capture to raise alerts when chats touch sensitive data or a workspace drifts from the prescribed guardrails.
+- With telemetry flowing, DSPM can correlate Foundry resources with sensitivity labels and raise alerts when prompts touch sensitive data or a workspace drifts from the prescribed guardrails.
-- The same telemetry flows into DSPM dashboards and compliance exports (`17-Export-ComplianceInventory.ps1`, `21-Export-Audit.ps1`) so auditors can prove prompts/responses were monitored and retained per policy.
+- The same telemetry flows into DSPM dashboards so auditors can prove prompts/responses were monitored via Defender for AI.

 ## Why does a deleted Foundry account or project still show up in DSPM for AI?
 - Microsoft Purview DSPM for AI retains historical telemetry and risk assessments so compliance teams can investigate past activity.
 Removing the Azure AI Foundry account/project (or deleting the subscription) stops **future** data collection, but previously captured evidence stays in the DSPM dashboard until retention policies purge it.